ravishankarkumar/officialcto/docs/interview-section/design-principles/single-responsibility-principle.md

 - **Medium**: Refactor a `UserManager` for a social app to follow SRP, separating authentication and profile management.
 - **Medium**: Create a `BookingSystem` for a travel platform, separating reservation and notification logic.
 - **Hard**: Design an `OrderProcessor` for an e-commerce app, separating order validation, processing, and logging.
+- **Interview**: Refactor a “God Class” with too many responsibilities.
+Explain how SRP applies, and suggest complementary patterns.

 Try refactoring one system in Java with a UML diagram, explaining how SRP improves the design.